-At this point, a simple adjustment to CIE might consist of including household-level predictions of G (based on I) in the denominator of Eq.
-6. However, as mentioned earlier, it is possible that higher-price products and services are, in fact, more carbon-intensive than lower-price alternatives.29 Exactly how much more is unclear and probably not knowable outside of extremely detailed, item-specific expenditure surveys coupled to life-cycle analyses.
+A simple adjustment to CIE might consist of including G in the denominator of Eq.
+6. However, as mentioned earlier, it is possible that higher-price products and services are, in fact, more carbon-intensive than lower-price alternatives.
+29 Exactly how much more is unclear and probably not knowable outside of extremely detailed, item-specific expenditure surveys coupled to lifecycle analyses.

-A practical approach is to assume that variation in G is due entirely to differences in trade margins.
+A practical (if simplistic) approach is to assume that variation in G is due entirely to differences in trade margins.
 That is, Gucci and Walmart shoes are effectively identical at the factory gate, and the difference in consumer price is due to (much) higher transport, wholesale, and retail margins in the case of the former.

-Under this assumption, for a given expenditure category and household located in PUMA m, the fully-adjusted CIE is a function of the predicted generic Gucci ratio (based on household's observed I), the local price index (V_m), the share of trade margins in total purchaser price (S_t) and the national average CIE for the production and trade margin components ($\overline{CIE_p}$ and $\overline{CIE_t}$, respectively).
+Under this assumption, for a given expenditure category and household located in PUMA m, the fully-adjusted CIE is a function of the predicted generic Gucci ratio G (based on the household's observed income), the local price index (V_m) , the share of trade margins in total purchaser price (S_t) and the national average CIE for the production and trade margin components $(\overline{CIE_p})$ and $\overline{CIE_t}$, respectively).30

-28 Utility and gasoline expenditure categories are excluded from the Gucci effect adjustment, because premium or luxury version of these goods are generally not available.
+28 Utility, gasoline, air travel, and public transportation expenditure categories are excluded from the Gucci effect adjustment, because premium or luxury versions of these goods are limited (e.g. air travel generally offers only two classes; gasoline comes in a limited number of grades) or simply unavailable.